richtr/guessLanguage.js/README.md

 guessLanguage.js
 ====================

-A JavaScript language detection library based on trigram statistical analysis.
-This library works equally well when run in either the Browser or Node.js.
+A natural language detection library based on trigram statistical analysis.
+This library is written in JavaScript and works equally well when run in either the Browser or Node.js.

 #### Demo ####